 So you stammer.
-It is frustrating and can create barriers.
+It can be frustrating and can create barriers.
 But it's a thing.
 It's nothing to be ashamed of or to apologise for.
 Ever.
 But how do you navigate it?

-If you talk to the college or university about your stammer, then support can be put in place before you start.
+If you feel comfortable talking to the college or university about your stammer, support can be put in place for you.
 You might need to explain what stammering is, the effect it has on you and how others can help.
-We have a page for Tutors and lecturers – share it with them so they can find out more.
+We have a page for Tutors and lecturers – share this with yours so they can find out more.

 Being open about your stammer can help take the pressure off you.
 It can also help those around you understand why certain speaking situations might be hard.
 It doesn't need to be a big thing.
 Mention your stammer in a matter-of-fact way, for example: "By the way, I stammer sometimes and what helps me is…".
 This can be particularly useful at the beginning of an interview or a presentation.
 But there’s no pressure to do so – if it doesn’t feel right then that's fine.

-You might be someone who has a stammer, but 'successfully' hides it by switching words or avoiding situations.
+You might stammer, but 'successfully' hide it by switching words or avoiding situations.
 Yep, this is a real thing, and it can have a huge toll on you.
 If you have been covering up your stammer all these years you might feel awkward about talking about it, and that's OK.
 You can ask for the information to be kept confidential and shared only with your course tutors or those that need to know.

 Things that can help